EARLY YEARS FUNDING

 2 YEAR OLD FUNDING

 Certain two year old children whose families receive some kind of support may be eligible for 15 hours per week free childcare for 38 weeks per annum.
-In such cases the funding rate of £5.05 per hour covers the full cost of fees but not for lunches.
-In such cases a supplement of £2 per day will be charged to cover meals.
+Funding covers all hours up to 15 hours per week during term time and a supplement of £2 per day will be charged to cover meals and consumables.

 SUPPORT WITH CHILDCARE